SrwR16/matshell/README.md

 $HOME/.config/astal/scripts/colorgen.sh "$HOME/.cache/current_wallpaper.jpg" --apply --smart
 ```

-The color generation works better with wallpapers that have a bit of contrast.
+The color generation works better with wallpapers that have a bit of chroma.

 #### ❄️ Nix